Fulfilling a childhood dream - on a locomotive powered by more than 1000 horses. Now that's something!

 Gideon turned out to be entertaining and versatile company.
-He has been working as an engine driver for LTE-group for almost two decades and has known the prosperous company since its early days, when the team, which today has almost 450 employees, consisted of only three pioneers.
+He has been working as an engine driver for LTE-group for almost two decades and has known the prosperous company since its early days, when the team, which today has more than 450 employees, consisted of only three pioneers.
 Just as the career of LTE-group is colorful and dazzling in the last few years, Gideon's life was equally varied: born in the GDR, he soon moved to the Federal Republic of Germany after the fall of the Berlin Wall, where he worked for Deutsche Bahn in Kaiserslautern until life took him to Vienna and finally to Bratislava.
 From there he manages his professional appointments as well as his passions: music, photography, writing, "everything that is creative" and above all his international friendships, right up to couch surfing, which meets his wanderlust thanks to the internet.

 It is already morning, when we arrive in Niklasdorf, at half past nine o'clock.
 Here a colleague takes over the cargo to Italy.
 We'll 'hit the hey' for an hour or two, steal a little snack from the kitchen and wait for his arrival in the late afternoon, when he returns to Vienna with similar cargo.

 Fill in your email address and be informed get regular update from LTE-group!